PaulioRandall/p33/README.md

 Only basic styling is applied so you'll need to descend the element tree, setting your own styles, if you want something pretty.

-Alternatively, you can render the polygons manually using a canvas or web framework.
-I have a Svelte component that renders the geometry so I can interact with it.
+You can render the geometry directly (without this function) using a canvas or web framework tooling.
+I've created a Svelte component so I can add user interaction.

 #### Arguments